What you need to know as the executor of an estate

-The death of a loved one is devastating and stressful and can feel overwhelming if you’re the executor of their will.
+Losing a loved one is devastating enough, add to that being the executor of their estate and it can feel overwhelming.
 Being responsible for the deceased’s property and carrying out the directions in their will can also be complicated.
-However, there are steps to make the process easier for yourself, while still carrying out your loved one’s last wishes.
+Here are a few things to know to make the process go more smoothly.

-Know that as the executor of an estate, you have a binding legal obligation to act in the financial interest of the person who has died (in legal terms, this person may also be referred to as the decedent).
+As the executor of an estate, you have a fiduciary responsibility to act in the financial interest of the person who has died.
 And you should fulfill the desires expressed in the will to the best of your ability.
-It’s also your responsibility to notify creditors, banks and other entities of the death.
+One of your first tasks is to notify creditors, banks and other entities of the death.
 This includes cancelling credit cards and recurring payments or subscriptions.
 If your loved one was collecting Social Security benefits, contact the Social Security Administration.

-After completing most or all of the financial business, you can start distributing the remainder of the estate’s property and funds.
-Do so as described in the will.
-Keep paper receipts of every single transaction you make before this point.
-Also know the estate will typically pay for funeral expenses.
-Check to see whether you may be entitled to some compensation for your work as executor.
+After completing most or all of the financial business, you can start distributing the estate’s property and funds.
+Is it your responsibility to make distributions that honor the will.
+This work can be time consuming so check to see whether you may be entitled to compensation for your work as executor.

 Any payments that are going to you or someone related to you should be carefully documented to avoid any misunderstandings.

-A skilled accountant can make sure the estate’s money is paid out in a way that will incur fewer taxes.
-They can also make sure to keep a trust solvent for a long time.
-Distributing money over time will mean you need to continue filling out taxes for the estate until the trust dissolves.
+A skilled accountant can make sure the estate’s money is paid out in a way that will incur the fewest taxes.
+They can also advise you on ways to keep the estate solvent while you are managing the assets, especially if the will calls for establishing a long-term trust fund.
+But be aware, distributing money over time will mean you need to continue filling out taxes for the estate until the trust is dissolved.

-When all the assets have been distributed and financial matters are settled, you’ll need to fill out another Form 56.
-This will inform the IRS that you are no longer the fiduciary for the estate.
+When all the assets have been distributed and financial matters are settled, you’ll need to file paperwork with the IRS notifying them that you are no longer the fiduciary for the estate.

-Being named an executor of an estate can definitely be overwhelming.
-At a time when you’re grieving, you’re called on to handle a lot of duties.
+Being named an executor of an estate at a time when you’re grieving, can be overwhelming.
 But you are not alone.
 There are plenty of people and resources to help you along the way and, ultimately, to help honor your loved one’s wishes.

 For more information on things you may need to know if you’re settling the financial affairs of a loved one who has passed away, find more resources here